j-o-s-h-0/ML-Life-Expectancy-Predictions/README.md

 ## Model Training

-- Train-test split: 80/20
+- The data was split into training and testing sets using an 80/20 ratio.
-- Features were scaled using `StandardScaler`
+- Features were scaled using `StandardScaler`.
-- Manual hyperparameter tuning performed (e.g., `n_estimators=170` for tree-based models)
+- Manual hyperparameter tuning was performed (e.g., `n_estimators=170` for tree-based models).
-- Metrics: R² and Mean Absolute Error (MAE)
+- Model performance was evaluated using R² and Mean Absolute Error (MAE).

 ## Model Comparison